Queen of the Lot

 Queen of the Lot is a 2010 American comedy-drama film written and directed by Henry Jaglom and starring Tanna Frederick and Noah Wyle.
 It is the sequel to Jaglom's 2006 film Hollywood Dreams.

+Plot

+During a trip to meet her movie-star boyfriend's family, an actress falls in love with a failed writer who happens to be her boyfriend's brother.